Isley History, Family Crest & Coats of Arms

 - Ernie Isley (b.
 1952), American musician and member of The Isley Brothers

-- Phyllis Isley (1919-2009), original name of Jennifer Jones, American Academy Award winning actress
+- Phyllis Isley (1919-2009), birth name of Jennifer Jones, American Academy Award winning actress

 - Ernie Isley, Canadian politician